expo/appjs24-workflows-workshop-lessons/02-updates-101.md

 🏃**Try it.** Does your image have a watermark now?

-2. Update your PR (you should see another QR code with the latest changes).
+2. Update your PR (the Github action will update your PR with a new QR code for the latest update, how cool!).

 3. Merge your PR back into __your__ main.